yassine20011/SPA-like-experience/README.md

 # CyberSafe

+# CyberSafe

-## App philosophy
+## App Philosophy

-The philosophy is to look like a single-page application, but it is not a single-page application, it is a multi-page application, but the app uses express.js to serve the static files to all the routes, so the app can look like a single-page application.
+The philosophy of the app is to mimic a single-page application (SPA) even though it's technically a MPA under the hood.
+It achieves this by using Express.js to serve `index.html` for all routes.

 ```javascript
 const express = require("express");